spine-examples/Pingh/README.md

 ```

 This will start the server on `localhost:50051` and publish the required JAR files
-for the client application modules to the Maven Local repository.
+for the client application to the Maven Local repository.

 3. Configure the client's connection to the server.
 To do this,
 open the `config/server.properties` file in the client project resources directory